-- Prior to the application for certification for 2018, target rates for 2019 and for annual intermediate milestones for each HAC measured at each hospital will be established by Covered California, based on national benchmarks, analysis of variation in California performance, and best existing science of quality improvement and effective engagement of stakeholders. - 4) Covered California has identified an initial set of HACs for focus in 2017.
-Certain HACs may be substituted for others in the event that a common data source cannot be found.
-The decision to substitute HACs would be made transparently and collaboratively through the advisory process.
-The HACs that are currently the subject of the 2017 hospital safety initiatives are listed below: - (a) Catheter Associated Urinary Tract Infection (CAUTI); - (b) Central Line Associated Blood Stream Infection (CLABSI); - (c) Surgical Site Infection (SSI) with focus on colon; - (d) Methicillin-resistant Staphylococcus aureus (MRSA); and - (e) Clostridium difficile colitis (C. Diff) infection. - 5) The subject HACs may be revised in future years.
-Covered California expects to include ADEs including inappropriate use of opioids and blood thinners, hypoglycemia, and Sepsis Mortality at such time as standardized definitions and measurement strategies have been adopted by CMS or by a coalition of Partnership for Patients grantees in California. - Covered California expects Contractor to only contract with hospitals that demonstrate they provide quality care and promote the safety of Enrollees.
+- 4) The subject HACs may be revised in future years.
+Covered California expects to include adverse drug events (ADEs) including inappropriate use of opioids and blood thinners, hypoglycemia, and Sepsis Mortality when standardized definitions and measurement strategies have been adopted by CMS or by a coalition of Partnership for Patients grantees in California. - 5) Covered California expects Contractor to only contract with hospitals that demonstrate they provide quality care and promote the safety of Enrollees.
 To meet this expectation Covered California will work with QHP Issuers and with California's hospitals to identify areas of "outlier poor performance" based on variation analysis of HAC rates.
-By year end 2019, as detailed in Article 1.02(3), Contractors must either exclude hospitals that demonstrate outlier poor performance on safety from Provider networks serving Covered California or to document each year in its application for certification the rationale for continued contracting with each hospital that is identified as a poor performing outlier on safety and efforts the hospital is undertaking to improve its performance.
+By year end 2020, as detailed in Article 1, 1.02(3), Contractors must either exclude hospitals that demonstrate outlier poor performance on safety from Provider networks serving Covered California or to document each year in its application for certification the rationale for continued contracting with each hospital that is identified as a poor performance.
 Covered California does not expect Contractor to base outlier performance, and potential network removal decisions, on one HAC measure alone.